xenrelle/Xens-BD-Dump/plugins/OnlineFriendCounter/README.md

 ## How to Install

 Download the `OnlineFriendCounter.plugin.js` file and place it into your BetterDiscord plugins folder.
 Afterwards, turn the plugin on, and you should now see how many of your friends are online under the home button.

-## Known Bugs

-• When you have a DM from someone else, the counter will either be below the person's avatar, or the separator will intersect with the avatar.